 Trinity's Spiritual Formation Program for adults seeks to create "spaces" to which all are welcome with an open spirit.
 Some of these spaces are aimed at providing people the opportunity for specifically Christian formation within the context of The Episcopal Church.
 Some of these spaces are more open, in the sense of inviting an exploration of the spiritual life even in the absence of a specifically Christian or Episcopal commitment.
 All of our classes and conversations are informed by the Nine Aspirations of Spiritual Formation, which you will find at the bottom of this page.

 If you have any questions, please be in touch with the Rev. Matthew Dutton-Gillett.

 The Sunday Sessions

-These are short sessions of three or four consecutive Sundays offered three or four times a year, and are dedicated to formation within the Christian tradition as received by The Episcopal Church and lived out by the Trinity community.
-Each session of three or four Sundays runs from 11:15 am to 12:45 pm, beginning immediately after our 10:00 am service.
-We start with lunch together, and then move into our classes.
-There are generally two offerings for adults to choose from.
+These are short sessions, either "one-offs" or series of two consecutive Sundays, offered several times a year, and are dedicated to formation within the Christian tradition as received by The Episcopal Church and lived out by the Trinity community.
+Each session runs from 11:15 am to 12:45 pm, beginning immediately after our 10:00 am service.
+We start with lunch together, and then move into our class.
+Sometimes, there are a couple of offerings to choose from.
 Child care is provided for the youngest children, and an activity or formation session is offered for older children.
 Youth sometimes are asked to share in the adult offering, or offered something designed just for them.
 These sessions are scheduled during the program year, which runs from September through May.
 The 2017-2018 schedule for Sunday Sessions will be found here.
 Some of our Sunday Sessions are recorded, and you can access the archive here.

 The Rector's Classes